"Container gardening is both a craft and an art."

 Container gardening is among the most versatile and exciting tools in the gardener's design toolbox.
 Using plant containers in your garden creates a unique and personal effect, with relatively little in the way of effort or cost.

 Do you have containers in YOUR garden?
-Why NOT!

 Not employing container gardening in your landscape is like leaving money in the street!
 The design potential is enormous.

 Look at the impressive list of things you can accomplish with Container Gardening!

 Create a garden focal point